We offer a range of services to help you make the most of the Library, and to give you access to collections in other libraries.

 External members can borrow 3 books and 3 journals at any time and also place holds on materials on loan via the library catalogue.

 What about electronic books and journals?

 Unfortunately, our license agreements do not allow us to offer access to our electronic collections.

 What are the different types of external membership?

 - Full Rate - £25 per annum (for non-commercial use only)

-- Concessionary Rate - £10 per annum (senior citizens, practice teachers, occassional lecturers, retired RGU staff, and individuals on CPD courses who would not normally have access to library facilities)
+- Concessionary Rate - £10 per annum (senior citizens, practice teachers, occasional lecturers, retired RGU staff, and individuals on CPD courses who would not normally have access to library facilities)

 - Free - (RGU graduates, RGU evening/weekend class students, Sconul Access members, NHS staff members, Robert Gordon's College staff and 6th year students.
 Also individuals on CPD courses lasting less than 10 weeks when Library registration is a requirement.The paying category applies to CPD courses where Library registration is not required.
 Course leaders advise Library staff on each category.)

-To join as a personal member, please complete and return a copy of the membership form:
+To join as a personal member, please complete and return a copy of the appropriate membership form: